TUMFTM/SETRIC/README.md

 `render_cr.py`| Rendering of commonroad-scenarios (png, gif, mp4) to visualize scenarios with the prediction of a trained model

 ## Model
 The model used in this research is given in [FusionModel.py](models/Fusion_Model.py).
 All parameters of its architecture are specified in the [net_config.json](config/net_config.json).
 The training parameters are given in [train_config.json](config/train_config.json).
 See the [README](config/README.md) for the explanation of the parameters.
+To train a new model, the script [main_fusion.py](setric/main_fusion.py) can be used, note to pass the desired arguments to the script for the training.

 ### Trained models
 The open source repo offers the trained model parameters ([Link](results/cr_fusion_08/cr/g_fusion_g_sel/10/model_parameters_10.pth.tar)) for a threshold of 0.6221 m (80%-percentile of the error of the single predictors).
 In addition, the base training is given ([Link](results/cr_fusion_base/cr/g_fusion_dg_lstm/10/model_parameters_10.pth.tar)), which was used as input for the optimization of the `08_model`.

 ### Model execution
-To execute the model on CommonRoad-scenarios, the file [render_cr.py](utils/render_cr.py) can be used.
+For an exemplary usage of the model including visualization on CommonRoad-scenarios, the file [render_cr.py](utils/render_cr.py) can be used.
 It creates pictures and videos of the scenarios.
 The argument `all_pred` visualizes also the non-selected prediction, besides the selected one.
 The argument `get_pred_samples` runs the model on the scenarios, outputs all prediction and zooms in to the current target model for in-detail analysis.

 ## Qualitative Example